LearnersBlock/app-store/README.md

 ## Description

 This repository provides the Docker images used for the [Learner's Block](https://learnersblock.org) App Store.

+Ports 80, 9000 and 9090 are used by the Learner's Block operating system and cannot be used for applications.

 ## Feature requests